roadtocode4u/spaceship/docs/reactjs/10-react-router-library/10-react-router-library.md

 root.render(<RouterProvider router={router} />);
 ```

-Hurrah!
+Hurray!
 Now your React application is ready to handle client-side routing.

 Wait, wait wait!
 We haven't actually implemented any routing yet.
 Let's do that next.